Building the

 Tiles comes in many different varieties.
 Ceramic tiles, clay tiles, and porcelain tiles are the tiles you’ll commonly see at the store.
 However, these three types only scratch the surface.

 Ceramic tiles are made from sand, water, and clay.
-The materials are molded into a square and then baked in a kiln to remove moisture.
-Porcelain tiles are made from a denser type of clay than ceramic ones.
-Clay tiles are entirely made of clay.
-Ceramic, porcelain, and clay tiles are either glazed for inside use or unglazed for roofing.
+The materials are moulded to shape and then baked in a kiln to remove moisture.
+Porcelain tiles are made from a denser type of clay compared to ceramic tiles.
+Whereas clay tiles are just made of clay.

 Other tile types such as glass, concrete, or natural stone are used for any number of different applications.
 There’s no rule dictating which tile you can or can’t use for a project.
-Though some tiles hold up better in certain environments.
+Though some tiles are better suited for certain environments.

 Measuring the Area You Will Tile

 Every project comes with unique spatial challenges.
-Sometimes you need more tiles, sometimes less, and other times you need to cut tiles.
+Sometimes you need more tiles, sometimes less, but one thing will be consistent.
+No matter the job, you will need to cut some of your tiles.

 Cutting Tiles